tuengominh/tuengominh.github.io/_assignments/week-06-electronics-design.md

 <h6>Generating toolpath with Fab Modules</h6>
 <p>The common file format to be sent for manufacturing would be a <code>.gbr</code> file.
 However, since I've already been used to <a href="http://fabmodules.org/">Fab Modules</a>, I continued using it to generate the toolpath using exported <code>.png</code> files.
 Before doing that, I had to export an <code>.svg</code> file from PCBnew and modified it in Illustrator, then exported the <code>.svg</code> file to <code>.png</code>.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-06/mod-0.png" class="img-fluid w-100"/>
 <p>The next steps in Fab Modules were similar to what I did in the <a href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-04-electronics-production.html#fabmodules">4th week</a>.
 However, after generating the toolpath in Fab Modules, I could spot some unwanted joined traces, and the reason was that they were too close together in the PCB layout.
-Hence, I needed to go back to PCBnew to modify.</p>
+Hence, I needed to go back to PCBnew to modify those naughty traces.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-06/mod-1.png" class="img-fluid w-100"/>
 <p>After checking again in Fab Modules, everything seemed to be alright:</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-06/mod-2.png" class="img-fluid w-100"/>